 By now, you’ve probably heard a pretty common phrase from the small-business world that goes something like this: when you shop local, a real person does a happy dance.
 It might sound a little trite, but it’s true.
-For many small-business owners, each new sale can help pay for professional development classes, needed software or their child’s new soccer jersey.
-And, especially during a pandemic, those sales can mean the difference between making rent and putting food on the table – or not.
+For many small-business owners, each new sale encourages confidence and reassurance.
+And, especially during this busy holiday season, those sales can promote the prosperity and success of a business.

 What does “shop local” mean?

 But first, let’s clarify something.
 What exactly does “shopping local” mean?
 Definitions vary, but it basically refers to when consumers (that’s you) choose to buy groceries and goods from local businesses instead of large retailers.
 Your “local” radius can include shops down the street, or places in your neighbourhood, city, province and country.
 It’s the same as “shopping small” and supporting small businesses over big-box stores.

 10 reasons to shop local

 There are SO many reasons to shop local if and when you can, but let’s narrow things down to the top 10.
 If another one is on your mind, just drop it in the comments!
 Small Businesses and many local entrepreneurs need your love and support!